 This project provides resources for activities related to the Fast-Track Recall Program.
 The Fast-Track Program was created to promote quicker recalls and more effectively use staff resources by incentivizing firms that want to take corrective action and helping them recall the product instead of investigating the defect.
-In FY 2019, staff will evaluate the program.
+In FY 2019, staff will evaluate the program and provide a summary of its evaluation to the Commission.